cms-dev/cms/docs/Installation.rst

 Updating CMS
 ============

-If you were using CMS before the release of version 0.9.0, you can update the content of your database with:
+If you were using CMS before the release of version |release|, you can update the content of your database with:

 .. sourcecode:: bash